 In combination, these three trials suggest that any potential attenuation in the ergogenic effect of caffeine from habitual use can be offset by ingesting a greater than usual dose.

 When assessing the literature as a whole, it’s difficult to come to any strong conclusion on the topic of whether high habitual caffeine users experience less of an ergogenic effect from caffeine supplementation than low habitual users.
-The reason for this is study heterogeneity.
+The reason for this is heterogeneity between studies.

 While I don’t think we can say for sure whether or not high habitual caffeine users experience less of an ergogenic effect from caffeine supplementation, it does seem likely, and I would venture to say that most anecdotal evidence would agree.

-Transitioning to what we can confidently conclude from the available research, high habitual caffeine use does not eliminate the ergogenic effect.
+Transitioning to what we can confidently conclude from the available research, high habitual caffeine use does not completely eliminate its ergogenic effect.
 Also, it seems clear that any possible reduction in the ergogenic effect of caffeine from habitual use can be offset by consuming a greater than usual dose.

 With those primary points out of the way, we can move on to our last area of interest, that is, does abstaining from caffeine use resensitize the individual to its physiological effects?